Hannibal Lecter: In television

 What I love about Mads' approach to the character is that, in our first meeting, he was adamant that he didn't want to do Hopkins or Cox.
 He talked about the character not so much as 'Hannibal Lecter the cannibal psychiatrist', but as Satan – this fallen angel who's enamoured with mankind and had an affinity for who we are as people, but was definitely not among us – he was other.
 I thought that was a really cool, interesting approach, because I love science fiction and horror and – not that we'd ever do anything deliberately to suggest this – but having it subtextually play as him being Lucifer felt like a really interesting kink to the series.
 It was slightly different than anything that's been done before and it also gives it a slightly more epic quality if you watch the show through the prism of, 'This is Satan at work, tempting someone with the apple of their psyche'.
 It appealed to all of those genre things that get me excited about any sort of entertainment.

 CBS later developed the television series Clarice, based on the character Clarice Starling (from the novels and films) after her graduation from the FBI academy, as a sequel to The Silence of the Lambs set in 1993, starring Rebecca Breeds as Starling.
-The show does not acknowledge Hannibal Lecter; it premiered in 2021.
+The show does not acknowledge or feature Hannibal Lecter due to complicated rights issues of franchise characters between Metro-Goldwyn-Mayer and the Dino de Laurentiis Company; it premiered in 2021.

 In other media

-Lecter is the subject of the 1998 song "Hannibal (Se) Lectah" by The Skalatones.

-Lecter is parodied in the 2005 musical Silence!
-The Musical, with the character being originated by actor Brent Barrett.

-Lecter was depicted by Epic Rap Battles of History in the episode "Jack the Ripper Vs. Hannibal Lecter", in which Lecter (Lloyd Ahlquist) raps against Jack the Ripper (Dan Bull).

-Lecter is often mentioned in songs by Detroit rapper Eminem such as "Medicine Ball" and "Underground".
-In the music video for "You Don't Know", he references Lecter by wearing the character's iconic straitjacket and muzzle, and making lip-licking noises.

-Reception and legacy

-In 2003, Lecter (as portrayed by Hopkins) was named the greatest villain in American cinema by the American Film Institute.
-In 2010, Entertainment Weekly named him one of the 100 greatest characters of the preceding 20 years.
-In 2019, Lecter (as portrayed by Mikkelsen) was named the 18th greatest villain in television history by Rolling Stone.

-His line, "A census taker once tried to test me; I ate his liver with some fava beans and a nice Chianti", was voted the 21st greatest movie quote of American cinema by the American Film Institute.
+Donald Trump repeatedly mentioned Lecter at rallies during his 2024 presidential campaign, referring to him as "The late, great Hannibal Lecter", and then speaking of him as if he were a real person.
+Trump at times associated migrants coming into the United States with the fictional character, stating that they were being let out of "insane asylums" similar to that in which Lecter was detained, and thereafter fleeing to America.
+In April 2025, Trump claimed that Lecter helped him win the presidential election.
+Due to his references to Hannibal Lecter as being "late", which is widely considered to be an odd statement about a movie character who never actually lived in the first place, some people have theorized that Trump might believe that Hannibal Lecter was actually a real person.
+Others have speculated that since Trump once described Lecter as a character from a movie, his references may be mere jokes.